 For this dress I used knit fabric, it’s very stretchy, I am not sure of the fiber content, but I think it’s probably rayon because even if the fabric is thin it has some weight (and this is usually happening with rayon).

-Some side note: for this dress you will probably need a special bra.
-I found a very interesting article How to wear off the shoulder tops with bra for you to check out.
+Some side note: for this dress, you will probably need a special bra.
+I found a very interesting article on How to wear off-the-shoulder tops with a bra for you to check out.